pau1o-hs/Learned-Motion-Matching/README.md

 * Unity: Extract all character animations information and store in three files: XData.txt, YData.txt and HierarchyData.txt (I should extract it using .bvh file direcly, but I'm leaving it for later);
 * Pytorch: Using above generated datas, I train the neural network models.

-After training, .onnx files are generated, which are exported to Unity, where I can run the neural net inference using [Barracuda](https://medium.com/@a.abelhopereira/how-to-use-pytorch-models-in-unity-aa1e964d3374)
+After training, .onnx files are generated, which are exported to Unity, where I can run the neural nets inference using [Barracuda](https://medium.com/@a.abelhopereira/how-to-use-pytorch-models-in-unity-aa1e964d3374)

 ### XData.txt
 This file consist of C blocks, N lines and M columns.
 C is the number of clips; Ni is the number of frames of clip i; M is the number of features (Described in this [paper](https://theorangeduck.com/media/uploads/other_stuff/Learned_Motion_Matching.pdf), section 3:  BASIC MOTION MATCHING).